briandenicola/eShopOnAKS/docs/prerequisites.md

     DOMAIN_ROOT | Default root domain used for all URLs & certs | bjdazure.tech
 * Running the `task` command without any options will run the default command.
 This will list all the available tasks.
     * `task build`              : Builds containers
-    * `task certs`              : Gets the Challenge Information required for Cert Manager
+    * `task certs`              : Update cluster configurations required for Cert Manager
     * `task creds`              : Gets credential file for newly created AKS cluster
     * `task deploy`             : Deploys application via Helm
     * `task dns`                : Gets the IP Addresss of the Istio Gateway
     * `task down`               : Destroys all Azure resources and cleans up Terraform
-    * `task cluster-config`     : Update cluster configurations
     * `task up`                 : Creates Azure infrastructure and deploys application code
     * `task update-firewalls`   : Update firewall rules for Keyvault, AKS, and ACR
     * `task status`             : Get the status of the AKS cluster resources